bartvmaercke/devblog/src/pages/pihole-and-ubntcontroller/index.md

 sudo bash basic-install.sh
 ```

-And we just run trough the install script
+And we just run trough the install script.
 Don't forget to note password it displays, you'll need that to go to the webportal

 Just to be sure that it was running properly, I rebooted.
-Not needed.
-I know.
+(Not needed.
+I know.)

 ```bash
 reboot
 ```

-Made some changes in the config file to make sure there will not be that much logs collected. (old Pi1 with not that much free space)
+Made some changes in the config file to make sure there will not be that much logs collected.
+(Old pi1 with not that much free space)

 ```bash
 sudo vi /etc/pihole/pihole-FTL.conf